42northgroup/42Viral/42viral/Doc/01#developer/03#plugins/12#seo.md

 # SEO Plugin

-Clean original content is 60% of the battle.
-Their are many other best practices that will make your SEO incrementally
+When it comes to SEO, clean original content is 60% of the battle.
+Their are many other best practices that will make your SEO incrementally better.
-better.
 The goal of the SEO plugin is to support these best practicies with out the content producer needing to think about it.
 Simply write clean original content and we will take care of the rest.
 In addition to SEO, the SEO plugin we are adding support for other common traffic driving techniques.

 * Automatic slug creation and disambiguation
 * Automatic canonical link creation and disambiguation